Protesters in Jamaica call for public apology from the monarchy on royal tour

 Ms Adisa, a retired professor in her 60s, is a gender specialist and human rights advocate who works with the coalition, and was keen to call the gathering a meeting of an advocacy network rather than a protest.

-In line with protocol and coronavirus restrictions, Ms Adisa said she requested space for 60 people, but the Advocates Network said more than 300 arrived in the first two hours.
+In line with protocol and coronavirus restrictions, Ms Adisa said she requested space for 60 people, but the Advocates Network said 350 people attended Tuesday’s event.

+A copy of the open letter was handed over by representatives from the Advocates Network to someone from the British High Commission, the group said.

 “The luxury and the lifestyle that they have had and that they continue to have, traipsing all over the world for free with no expense, that is a result of my great, great grandmother and grandfather, their blood and tears and sweat.”